 Tener que, Hay que

 You have already learned the verb TENER (to have).
 TENER is a very important verb.
-It is used to express something one “has to” do.
-It is also used in many expressions that do not translate easily to English.
+It is used to express something one has to do.
+It is also used in many other expressions that do not translate easily to English.
 These are called IDIOMS.

 Tener plus que image

-TENER + QUE + INFINITIVE means that someone “has to do something”.
-“Tener” will be conjugated appropriately for the person doing the action and the second verb (in the infinitive) will express the action that they “have to do”.
-Don’t forget “que”!
-This is a 3 part verb!
+TENER + QUE + INFINITIVE means that someone has to do something.
+Tener will be conjugated appropriately for the person doing the action; then you use the word que; and then the verb in the infinitive will express the action that they “have to do.”
+Don’t forget que!
+This is a three-part verb!

-You will know learn about those idioms and how to use TENER with QUE.
-When using Tener + que, you must conjugate it correctly and use the infinitive of the action verb:
+When using Tener + que, you must conjugate tener correctly and use the infinitive of the action verb:

 Hay plus que image

-HAY + QUE + INFINITIVE means that “one must do something” or “it’s necessary”.
+HAY + QUE + INFINITIVE means that “one must do something” or “it’s necessary.”
 This compound verb is very simple in that you do not even need to conjugate anything.
-“Hay” stays the same because it refers to “one” which is vague and then the second verb (in the infinitive) will express the action that they “must do”.
-Don’t forget “que”!
-This is a 3 part verb!
+Hay stays the same because it refers to the fact that “one” or “somebody” must do something, which is vague, and then the second verb (in the infinitive) will express the action that they “must do.”
+Don’t forget que to connect hay and the infinitive!
+This is a three-part verb!

 (source)